- Home

 John W. Rawlings School of Divinity Follow Your Calling to Serve and Find the Right Degree for You

 The School of Divinity brings together theology, ministry practice, and biblical study in a way that reflects the needs of today’s church and ministry settings.
-Whether exploring an online theology degree or considering a Master of Divinity Online, this school is designed to support thoughtful study grounded in Scripture and guided by a clear sense of calling.
+Whether you’re exploring an online theology degree or considering a Master of Divinity online, this school is designed to support thoughtful study grounded in Scripture and guided by a clear sense of calling.

 Programs within the School of Divinity examine how faith is lived out in real contexts.
 As a student in this school, you may study topics related to pastoral leadership, biblical interpretation, counseling, and ministry development.
 These areas can be applied across a range of ministry settings, from local churches to nonprofit organizations.